Why slime is so valuable for kids (and adults).

 - sensory such as seeing, feeling, smelling, hearing

--motor skills through editing the slime
+-motor skills by working with the slime

--Promoting language through playing together
+-Promoting language through shared play

 -Promoting imagination and creativity